COUNSELLING

 Who can access the counselling service?

-• The counselling service is open to all those diagnosed with kidney disease, their family and carers.
+The counselling service is open to all end stage kidney disease patients (pre-dialysis, dialysis and transplanted), their family members and carers.

 How is the counselling service delivered?